gleicht/ReviewDemo.github.io/README.md

 <!--//| git status | List all new or modified files | Verifed functional |-->
 <!--//| git diff | Show file differences that haven't been staged | see [RESOURCES](#resources) |-->

-# Staging Environments: How to deploy a Wordpress staging site using Softaculous
+# Staging Environments: How to Deploy a Wordpress staging Site Using Softaculous

 ## Table of Contents